localz/Spotz3-Android-SDK/README.md

 #### Integration with 3rd party systems

 [Spotz integration guide] (https://github.com/localz/Spotz-Docs/blob/master/README.md) introduces the concept and provides details of how to add integrations to Spotz.
-Sometimes you might want to provide identity of the user that uses your application to the system that you integrate with.
+As an example, you might want to provide a custom identity for users of your application for integrated and segmented analytics.
 This is achieved by providing the identity to Spotz via setDeviceIdentity(...) call in Spotz SDK.
 E.g.:

 	Spotz.getInstance().initialize(context, // Your context
 		"your-application-id",          // Your application ID goes here